414owen/local-shellrc/README.md

 # local-shellrc

-Source shellrcs (.local.sh) local to a directory.
+Source shell configs local to a directory.

 The main script should be POSIX compliant, so if you hook it up to a shell other than zsh, feel free to contribute :)